Forza Horizon 6: How to Earn Credits Fast and Unlock Hidden Cars

 Workflow 2: Unlock hidden cars without burning credits on the wrong things

-FH6 appears to hide free or low-cost cars behind three different systems, and the easiest mistake is to treat them as the same.
-They are not.
+FH6 hides free or low-cost cars behind three different systems, and the easiest mistake is to treat them as one.
 Treasure cars are region clue hunts.
 Barn finds are progression-gated discoveries with restoration attached.
-Secret bonus cars from mastery trees are a separate investment path tied to specific vehicles.
-If you separate those systems, you stop wasting time and skill points.
+Secret cars from mastery trees are a separate investment path tied to specific vehicles.
+Separate the three and you stop wasting time and skill points.

-Treasure cars: solve them as soon as a region clue appears
+Treasure cars: solve them the moment a region clue appears

-Public guide coverage points to nine treasure cars in total, with one tied to each region.
-The game gives you photographic clues when you enter new areas, which is easy to ignore if you are focused on races.
+There are nine treasure cars in total, one tied to each region.
+The game hands you photographic clues when you enter new areas, which is easy to ignore when you are head-down in races.
 Do not ignore them.
-Treasure hunts are most efficient when the region is already fresh in your mind and you are already driving there for money.
+Treasure hunts are most efficient when the region is fresh in your mind and you are already driving there for money.

-The clue logic seems built around strong landmarks rather than tiny environmental details.
-If a photo shows a major bridge, rail line, airfield edge, coastline, or a recognizable store sign, start with those anchor points on the map and work outward.
-This is much faster than scanning every back road.
-In other words, solve the clue like a navigation puzzle, not a pixel hunt.
+The clue logic is built around strong landmarks, not tiny environmental details.
+If a photo shows a major bridge, rail line, airfield edge, coastline, or a recognizable store sign, start from those anchor points and work outward.
+That is far faster than scanning every back road.
+Solve the clue like a navigation puzzle, not a pixel hunt.

-Barn finds: progress Discover Japan first, then wait for the rumor
+Barn finds: push Discover Japan first, then chase the rumor

-Barn finds in FH6 are not all available immediately.
-Public reporting describes 15 barn-find cars, and they are tied to progression in the Discover Japan journal before the relevant rumors appear.
-That means you should never assume a barn location is missing just because you drove past the right area early.
-If the rumor has not triggered, the car is effectively not live for you yet.
+Barn finds are not all available immediately.
+They are tied to progression in the Discover Japan journal before the relevant rumors appear, so never assume a barn is missing just because you drove past the right area early.
+If the rumor has not triggered, the car is not live for you yet.
+Keep pushing journal milestones while you run your money loop; when a rumor appears, detour for it straight away because you are already in exploration mode.
+Restoration can delay delivery to your garage, so do not panic if the claim does not become an instant drive.
+For the full set, see our all 15 barn finds map and unlock guide.

 Secret mastery-tree cars: spend points only on confirmed car rewards

-Separate from treasure cars and barns, several public reports now describe hidden bonus cars that unlock by completing the mastery trees of specific donor vehicles.
-Current reporting points to five of these bonus-car unlocks.
-The safest way to approach them early is not to dump skill points into every rare car you own.
-Instead, inspect the tree from Pause Menu → Garage → select car → Car Mastery and look specifically for direct vehicle reward nodes or branches known to end in a car unlock.
+Separate from treasure cars and barns, five secret bonus cars unlock by completing the Car Mastery trees of specific donor vehicles.
+The safest early approach is not to dump skill points into every rare car you own.
+Open the tree from Pause Menu → Garage → select car → Car Mastery and look for direct vehicle reward nodes or branches that end in a car unlock.

 • Use duplicate or inexpensive donor cars first.